 “While I was growing up, a lot of the (Pacific) Islanders were playing American football or rugby,” said Finau.
 “When I became a wrestler, I saw Fale in Japan.
 It was something different, but you could tell from Fale’s background that we Islanders were built to wrestle.”

-“I’ve been watching Fale Dojo on social media since it opened in 2016,” Finau explained.
+“I’ve been following Fale Dojo on social media since it opened in 2016,” Finau explained.
 “At the time, I was playing college football, and Fale Dojo showed pro wrestling was a way to use my skills to better myself and to give my Mom a better life.”

 Finau spoke openly about the hardships he faced, as well as the significance of his culture and family obligations.
 Out of a tragic event, Finau discovered professional wrestling as a passion and a career path that would potentially help him to fulfil his responsibilities.